-We are stepping in 2019, and the world is crazy taking selfies and what not.
+The world is crazy about taking selfies and whatnot.
 Today we have access to the smartphones that can capture pictures identical to DSLR.
 Each day companies try to make their smartphone’s camera good enough to take vibrant photos and shoot videos.
-We have seen the Honor company set to launch four lens camera smartphone, we have seen Samsung’s three-lens camera smartphone.
+We have seen the Honor company set to launch a four-lens camera smartphone, we have seen Samsung’s three-lens camera smartphone.
 A lot of people face “Unfortunately Camera has stopped” when they open the camera application.

 So before starting this article and jump to the solution, I would like to mention the possible reasons why this issue arises.
 When you update your phone sometimes things get messy, the same happens when you use a custom Android ROM.
 So today we are going to teach you all the possible solutions to fix your phone camera app.

 I can tell from my experience when I root and flash custom ROMs and such ROMs are not bug-free.
 For example lineage, OS does provide an official branch of supported smartphones you can find an official custom ROMs for your smartphone on places like XDA Developer forums.

 - You are using a camera app that your hardware does not support correctly.